 If you ever wondered how small disagreements sometimes turn into ugly fights, then you’re going to love these simple techniques that can help you become a more effective communicator.
-Whether you’re single, been married for years or just want to improve how you communicate with your work colleagues, you’ll find these communication strategies effective.
+Whether you’re single, have been married for years or just want to improve how you communicate with your work colleagues, you’ll find these communication strategies effective.

 Our Differences Cause Arguments